animeshon/template-homepage/blog/2021-10-13-biweekly-updates-15.md

 target: all
 title: 'Bi-Weekly Updates #15'
 teaser: |
   Beta Version of the encyclopedia released.
-Status of the development and next steps
+Development status and next steps
 overline: >
   Bi-Weekly Updates
 ---